walder/Skynet-IADS/README.md

 ![Skynet IADS overview](/images/skynet-harm-detection.jpg)

 ### HARM flight path analysis
-The contact needs to be traveling faster than 800 kt and it may not have changed its flight path more than 2 times (eg ```climb-descend```, ```climb``` or ```descend```).This is to minimise false positives, for example a figher flying very fast.
+The contact needs to be traveling faster than 800 kt and it may not have changed its flight path more than 2 times (eg ```climb-descend```, ```climb``` or ```descend```).This is to minimise false positives, for example a fighter flying very fast.

 ![Skynet IADS overview](/images/skynet-harm-flightpath.jpg)

 This implementation is closer to real life.
 SAM sites like the patriot and most likely modern Russian systems calculate the flight path and analyse the radar cross section to determine if a contact heading inbound is a HARM.

-If identified as a HARM the IADS will shut down radars 30 degrees left and right of the HARM's fight path up to a distance of 20 nautical miles in front of the HARM.
+If identified as a HARM the IADS will shut down radars 15 degrees left and right of the HARM's fight path up to a distance of 20 nautical miles in front of the HARM.
 The IADS will calculate time to impact and shut down radar emitters up to a maximum of 180 seconds after time to impact.

 ## HARM radar shutdown